Guidance Watermarking for Diffusion Models: Ablation studies for hyperparameters and simplifications

 The algorithm relies on three hyperparameters to control the guidance.
 After computing the gradient, we clip a fraction of the most extreme values to limit their influence on the diffusion process.
 Similarly, if the gradient norm exceeds a threshold, we rescale it to that threshold.
 The parameter $\omega$ is a scalar denoting the strength of the watermark guidance~\ref{eq:cond_sampling}.
 The values of these hyperparameters are reported in Table~\ref{tab:guidance_params}.

 The $\omega$ parameter must be chosen carefully to balance detectability and image quality.
 Figure~\ref{fig:frise_mauvaise} illustrates that artifacts are generated when the $\omega$ value is exaggerated.
 Our choice sets this parameter to smaller values given in Table~\ref{tab:guidance_params}, used hereafter for the experimental assessment of the robustness.
 Figures~\ref{fig:frises_sd2}, \ref{fig:frises_flux}, and \ref{fig:frises_sana} show images generated with this reasonable choice of $\omega$ values.
+Figure~\ref{fig:ablation_parameters} illustrates the influence of the parameters $\omega$ and $\tau$.
+Increasing $\omega$ improves bit accuracy but also amplifies the deviation from the non-watermarked image, as reflected by a lower PSNR.
+The parameter $\tau$ clips extreme values to prevent visual artifacts, increasing $\tau$ results in a higher PSNR with only a minor reduction in bit accuracy.